moorelr/sandpile/README.md

 # sandpile
-"Sandpile" animation for illustrating the principle of self-organized criticality Requires modification of directory variable before running
+"Sandpile" animation for illustrating the principle of self-organized criticality.
+Requires modification of directory variable before running